vishveshsoni/HelpAlong/README.md

 - Twilio (https://www.twilio.com/) - Communication APIs for SMS
 - Android & IOS

-And of course HelpAlong itself is open source with a [public repository][dill] on GitHub.
+And of course HelpAlong itself is open source with a public repository on GitHub.